Condoms 101: Choosing the Perfect Condoms For You!

 The more complete truth is that, yes, it can fit, but using a condom isn't just about stretching it over one's junk.
 During intercourse, you apply repeated force and friction for an extended time.
 That's a lot of strain (especially if you're not using lube) on rubber that's stretched too thin!

 Consider also that a too-small condom's bottom ring can constrict the base too hard and roll up — which is another reason condoms might slip off.
+Plus, it's often uncomfortable.

 I also get that penis size can be a touchy subject for a penis owner's self-esteem.
 If you have multiple partners with different penis sizes, consider getting condoms with color-coded wrappers.
 That way, instead of saying, "get the small condoms," you could say, "get the condoms with the blue wrapper."
 Or, of course, have them bring their own. 🙂

-Find a variety of condoms when you visit theadulttoyshop.com, a local sex shop, or my favorite online spicy boutiques!
+Find a variety of condoms when you visit theadulttoyshop.com, a local sex shop, Condomania, or my favorite online spicy boutiques!

 How to Measure Condom Size